https://lightclouderp.com/

 Financial accounting and management accounting are two vital branches of accounting, each serving a distinct purpose within an organization.
 Understanding their differences is especially important when selecting an accounting ERP system, as it directly impacts the modules and functionalities your business may require.

-In this guide, we’ll explore the core distinctions between financial and management accounting, and how a robust ERP system like light cloud ERP addresses both.
+In this guide, we’ll explore the core distinctions between financial and management accounting, and how a robust ERP system like Light Cloud ERP addresses both.

 Financial Accounting